jmussman/okta-password-import-hook-dotnet/README.md

 * Show how to handle the dynamic JSON requests and responses using dynamic objects.
 * Demonstrate the use of an Active Directory server for password verification.
 * Demonstrate the use of an LDAP server for password verification.
-* Show unit and integration testing strategies for unmockable code, e.g. DirectoryContext and LdapConnection.
+* Show unit and integration testing strategies for unmockable code, e.g. PrincipalContext and LdapConnection.

 ### Architecture